WICG/sanitizer-api/explainer.md

   use-config-as-written way.
 - The configuration dictionary differs substantially in syntax.

-## Open questions:

-- Defaults: If no filter is supplied, do the safe methods have any filtering other than the baseline?
-(For further discussion, see #188.)
-- Should the filter config be a separate object, or should it be a plain dictionary?
-(As-is, it should probably be a dictionary.
-An object would require either compelling performance numbers, or a compelling operation that would only work with a pre-processed dictionary.)

 ## Examples

 The new APIs, in their most basic form: